-D.A.R.E. provides students with pencil packs, pencils, erasers, rulers, stickers, zipper pulls, pencil pennants, water bottles, bumper stickers, dare pins, workbooks, a certificate, medal, and a shirt.
+D.A.R.E. and the school provides students with pencil packs, pencils, erasers, rulers, stickers, zipper pulls, pencil pennants, water bottles, bumper stickers, dare pins, workbooks, a certificate, medal, and a shirt.
 All graduates get to go to Bo's Family Fun in Lenoir after graduation!

 Thank you, Deputy Hawn, for your time & support that you give to our Baton students!